jogoodma/homology-explorer/docs/draft_report.md

 At its core, the `Homology Explorer` application aims to serve network data visualizations to users.
 An application is designed consisting of four key components to accomplish this task, as overviewed below:

-- **Pre-processing the source data** converts the static `.tsv` files into a Duck database `.db` format.
-This stage joins and permutes the data to a new static form that will be easily accessible by the web application.
+- **Pre-processing the source data** converts the `.tsv` files into a `DuckDB`^[https://duckdb.org/why_duckdb] database format.
+This stage joins and permutes the data to a form that is embeddable as a volume onto the web application.
-- A `Caddy` **Web Server** manages SSL encryption and routes HTTP traffic between the API and UI services, and the users.
+- A `Caddy Server`^[https://caddyserver.com/docs/] **Proxy Server** manages SSL encryption and routes HTTP traffic between the API and UI services, and the users.
-- The backend **Application Programming Interface** (API) service runs the database and implements the python `FastAPI` object relational model (ORM) framework to aynchronously manage database access, serialize, validate, and apply network and filtering analyses to the data.
+- The backend **Application Programming Interface** (API) service accesses the database through a `SQLAlchemy`^[https://www.sqlalchemy.org/] object relational model (ORM) and implements the python `FastAPI`^[https://fastapi.tiangolo.com/] framework to aynchronously manage database access, validate, serialize, and apply CRUD (Create Read Update Delete) operations and `networkx`^[https://networkx.org/] network analytics to the data.
-- The frontend **User Interface** (UI) service runs the visualization application by implementing the `Sigma.js` and `Graphology` network libraries through a javascript `React` framework.
+- The frontend **User Interface** (UI) service runs the visualization application by implementing the `Sigma.js`^[https://www.sigmajs.org/] and `Graphology`^[https://graphology.github.io/] network libraries through a javascript `React`^[https://react.dev/] framework.

 The schematic below outlines the described web application architecture.
+The Homology Explorer is containerized as a Docker Compose^[https://docs.docker.com/compose/] application made up of three Docker^[https://docs.docker.com/] containers for the API, UI, and Proxy services.

 ```mermaid
 flowchart LR